openstack/keystone/doc/source/configuration.rst

 Various LDAP backends in Keystone use a common LDAP module to interact with LDAP data.
 By default, a new connection is established for LDAP operations.
-This can become highly expensive when TLS support is enabled which is a likely configuraton in enterprise setup.
+This can become highly expensive when TLS support is enabled which is a likely configuration in enterprise setup.
 Re-using of connectors from a connection pool drastically reduces overhead of initiating a new connection for every LDAP operation.